 HAPPY AND SAFE RELATIONSHIP

-What contributes to a safe, healthy relationship?
-How can you improve your current social and romantic relationships?
-Physical violence is not the only form of abuse—would you recognize if you or a friend was in an unhealthy or abusive relationship?
+What makes a safe, healthy relationship?
+How can you improve your current family, social, and romantic relationships?
+Physical violence is not the only form of abuse—would you recognize if you or a friend were in an unhealthy or abusive relationship?
 Learn how to identify unhealthy relationships and enjoy healthier ones.

-Click for our favorite contraception, pregnancy and family planning tools:
+Here are some of our favorite contraception, pregnancy, and family planning tools:

 TAKE CARE OF YOUR CONDITIONS